Planning Your Treatment

 As odd as it may seem, not all neck fat is extra.
 It is important, critical in fact, to have a certain amount of neck fat to cushion your skin and neck muscles.
 Without it, your neck would look unnatural.
 Extra neck fat may be hereditary, and if so is usually evident in early adulthood.
 There are also those who have extra neck fat in response to aging, even in the absence of weight gain.
 In these cases, fat can accumulate in the neck due to the redistribution of subcutaneous fat that occurs with aging.

-Neck liposuction is best suited to people who have extra neck fat and either
+Neck Liposuction and Neck Lift Sydney is best suited to people who have extra neck fat and either

 1) neck skin which is not loose or